tylerwoonton/laravel-dashboard-health-check-tile/README.md

 We welcome contributions to this package.
 All new changes should be well-tested and follow [PSR-12](https://www.php-fig.org/psr/psr-12/) standards.

 Please refer to our [CONTRIBUTING](CONTRIBUTING.md) file for more information.

+## Treeware

+This package is [**Treeware**](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/tylerwoonton/laravel-dashboard-health-check-tile) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.